The Hands-On Growth Laws Theory Cookbook: Introducing the Cookbook

 As a consequence, coarse-grained resource allocation and flux-balance models are widely explored today as powerful tools for dissecting the general mechanisms behind cell growth.
 These models primarily offer quantitative predictions of how cells allocate their resources for biosynthesis and growth~\cite{scott_shaping_2022}, while also beginning to provide insights into the ecological and evolutionary dynamics of populations~\cite{Deris2013, huang_evolution_2024, labourel_proteome_2024, pacciani-mori_constrained_2021}.

 With an increasing body of experimental evidence, the theory surrounding cellular growth has grown more complex.
 This complexity often makes it difficult to untangle the assumptions and approximations that can lead to differing interpretations of the data, and ultimately to validate the models and test their predictions.
-While many recent articles and reviews have synthesized this extensive body of work (see e.g.~\cite{Scott2011,scott_shaping_2022, schaechter_brief_2015, jun_fundamental_2018, bruggeman_searching_2020, belliveau_fundamental_2021, chure_optimal_2023, Zim2025}), highlighting both theoretical foundations and empirical validation of various models, we believe that a practical gap remains.
+While many recent articles and reviews have synthesized this extensive body of work (see e.g.~\cite{Scott2011,scott_shaping_2022, schaechter_brief_2015, jun_fundamental_2018, bruggeman_searching_2020, belliveau_fundamental_2021, chure_optimal_2023, golding_2024, Zim2025}), highlighting both theoretical foundations and empirical validation of various models, we believe that a practical gap remains.
 There is a need for a comprehensive, hands-on guide that equips researchers with the practical tools and knowledge to build, analyze, and extend these models comparing scenarios and enhancing our power to falsify hypotheses and validate mechanisms.

 This tutorial aims to address that gap by adopting an original ``cookbook'' approach.
 It does not aim to be a comprehensive synthesis of the literature, but a step-by-step guide designed to serve both as an educational resource and a catalyst for innovation.
 Structured as a series of ``recipes'', it provides readers with a toolkit to navigate the field providing instructions on how to construct and analyze models in different contexts, starting from established frameworks.
+The topics illustrated in this tutorial spans from the ``classical'' protein allocation theory to their connection with cell size, cell cycle and bacteria communities, as shown by the graphical abstract, Fig.\ref{fig:graphical_abstract}.

 Each section is dedicated to a key component of the mathematical framework for understanding cellular growth dynamics, and structured as follows.
 We begin by guiding the reader through the essential concepts and recent literature, identifying the state of the art, along with key open problems and challenges ({\it Main questions and motivation} subsections).
 We then present a detailed, bare-bones model, explaining the underlying assumptions, mathematical formulations, and computational techniques ({\it Ingredients and Recipes}).
 Finally, we discuss the forefront of each area, offering insights into the latest developments and potential avenues for future research ({\it Outlook}).
 When crucial, we will provide insights into specific experimental techniques and their hidden limitations, helping readers navigate the subtleties of data interpretation and connect theory with practice.